rust-stuco/lectures/week14/concurrency.md

 * Nevertheless, we believe that Rust is the future of computer systems

 <!--
+Many people view Rust as an ideology, which is a huge problem.
+Rust is just a tool, and we have to be careful that we are not pushing the idea that Rust is the solution to everything.

 By future, we don't mean that people will _eventually_ start to pick up Rust in a decade and begrudgingly force themselves to write Rust code.
 This is happening _right now_.
 Companies of all sizes (startups to the tech giants including Microsoft and Google) are actively developing and pursuing Rust development.
 -->